Prithbee/Prithbee/README.md

 - 👋 Hi, I’m @Prithbee
 - 👀 I’m interested in Game Development, Discord Bot Development and learning new programming Language
 - 🌱 I’m currently learning Game Development, C# and Lua
-- 💞️ I’m looking to collaborate on Noone
+- 💞️ I’m looking to collaborate on No one
+- 💞️ I know C#, C++, Java, Javascript, Lua, Python, Go, Ruby, PHP, C, etc

 <!---
 Prithbee/Prithbee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.